-At this moment, his mother’s spirit appeared and brought some much-needed comfort.
+At this point, his mother’s spirit appeared and brought some much-needed comfort.
 Subsequently, as the wind rose, Nyaa’s encouraging voice became increasingly audible.
 I tried again to push Naiee through the river with my right thumb, but to my dismay, he remained stationary.
 But surely those supernatural signs meant something, didn’t they?
 Could it be that the game was glitching on me?

 I did what gamers do in times of frustration; I spammed everything.
 And behold, the game was indeed “bugged”… for when I put pressure on the left stick — the one assigned to the deceased brother — Naiee started to perform the impossible.
 Overcoming all limitations, he paddled as Nyaa would in a miracle that was both narrative and mechanical.
 He was actually swimming!

 Seated comfortably in my cosy room, I understand that this reality of mine is less prone to carry such excitement and drama.
 There is much contentment to be found in the mundane, though once in a while curiosity pokes its head in and lures my mind into exploring the hypothetical.
 I enjoy these moments, as they often reveal greater perspectives and allow me to marvel at my own insignificance.
 The opportunity to examine the astounding impact that could result from brotherly relationships only adds to the appreciation.

 In the end, to live their story as part of my narrative experience in this world, and the mechanical possibility of doing so from the safety of my own home is also, by the standards of an only child, nothing short of a two-fold miracle.